Desmond Ridder, No. 7 Cincinnati beat No. 9 Notre Dame 24-13

 Chris Tyree fumbled the ensuing kickoff back to Cincinnati and the Bearcats turned that into a 23-yard field goal by Cole Smith.

-Ridder and the Bearcats put together their best late in the second quarter, going 80 yards for a touchdown.
-Ridder was 3 for 4 on the drive, each completion for more than 20 yards, including the 27-yard touchdown to Tre Tucker that beat Irish All-America safety Kyle Hamilton.
+Ridder and the Bearcats put together their best first-half drive late in the second quarter, going 80 yards for a touchdown.
+Ridder was 3 for 4, each completion for more than 20 yards, including the 27-yard touchdown to Tre Tucker that beat Irish All-America safety Kyle Hamilton.

 The Bearcats were up 17-0 with 40 seconds left in the first half and for the third time Cincinnati fans, decked in red in the upper reaches of the south end zone, were chanting “Let’s Go Bearcats!”